2023–2024

 Adopted companies

-Active businesses running on the CRM, not trial accounts. ~13x growth over 27 months from rough public launch 2024 to 2026; every month larger than the last.
+Active businesses on the CRM (definition below). ~13x growth over 27 months; every month larger than the last.

 • 0 → 1,500